elemoine/papyrus_ogcproxy/README.rst

 Set up
 ------

-Using papyrus_ogcproxy to set an OGC proxy in a Pyramid application is easy.
+Using papyrus_ogcproxy to set up an OGC proxy in a Pyramid application is easy.

 Edit the application's main file, ``__init__.py``, and register papyrus_ogcproxy using the ``Configurator.include`` method::